 Dr. Jim Calvert, a lecturer in the Psychology Department, has been elected as a fellow of the American Psychological Association.
 Congratulations on this honor, Jim!

-A new study, appearing in Journal of Family Psychology, appears in Time magazine (Aug.
+A new study, appearing in Journal of Family Psychology, was carried in Time magazine (Aug.
 6), U.S. News and World Report (Sept.
 2), and in the Huffington Post (August 18).

 Dr. Austin Baldwin and Dr. David Rosenfield were both granted tenure this spring.
 Dr. Baldwin was promoted to Associate Professor with tenure.
 Dr. Rosenfield was already an Associate Professor.
 The faculty is delighted with the news!
 Congratulations to both!!

 Deanna Denman was recently awarded a Research Supplement to Promote Diversity in Health-Related Research from the National Cancer Institute.
 The two-year award will support Deanna’s work as a graduate research assistant on a project, “Developing a self-persuasion intervention promoting adolescent HPV vaccination”, under the supervision of Drs.
 Austin Baldwin (SMU, Department of Psychology) and Jasmin Tiro (UT Southwestern, Department of Clinical Sciences).
 The award will also provide Deanna with funds to travel to multiple research conferences during the award period.
 Congratulations, Deanna!